 - Also, because microwaves have cold spots, check the temperature of the food in several places with a food thermometer and allow a resting time before checking the internal temperature of the food with a food thermometer.

-If you have additional questions about using your leftovers safely, you can call the USDA Meat and Poultry Hotline at 1-888-MPHotline (1-888-674-6854) or chat live with a food safety specialist at AskKaren.gov available from 10 a.m. to 6 p.m.
-Eastern Time, Monday through Friday, in English or Spanish.
+If you have additional questions about using your leftovers safely, you can contact the USDA Meat and Poultry Hotline to talk to a food safety expert.
+Call 1-888-MPHotline (1-888-674-6854), email at MPHotline@usda.gov, or chat live at ask.usda.gov from 10 a.m. to 6 p.m.
+Eastern Time, Monday through Friday.